• MHT Membership Application

 Our island also knows what it is to be divided and we know the threat that division creates for our people, our values, and our āina.
 That is why we stand united in our commitment to this ʻāina and each other.
 It is our kuleana to bring these blessings forward for our keiki and moʻopuna while embracing the unique challenges of our times—just like our kūpuna did for us.

-The Trust shall focus on four interrelated objectives to advance its purpose:
+The Trust focuses on four interrelated objectives to advance its purpose:

 1. Acquisition.

-The Trust shall actively explore and incorporate community input regarding the acquisition of lands, including Molokai Ranch and other areas on Molokaʻi.
+The Trust actively explores acquisition of lands, including Molokai Ranch and other areas on Molokaʻi.
 This strategy may involve various funding sources such as bonds, loans, grants, and private philanthropic funds, representing the interests and goals of the Molokaʻi community.

 2. Community Governance and Ownership.